Quark sector effects and glueball mass sensitivity estimates in Lorentz-violating supersymmetric QCD-like theories: A brief overview of the SYM--CFJ model

 The gaugino obeys a modified Dirac equation with axial couplings to $v_\mu$ and the fermionic bilinear $\Psi\Psi$, where $\Psi$ is the fermion in $S$.
 In momentum space at rest ($\bm{k}=0$), one finds the dispersion relation

 Our solutions of this dispersion relation depend schematically on the background bilinear $\langle\Psi\Psi\rangle$ and on $|\bm{v}|$.
 Because $\langle\Psi\Psi\rangle$ has mass dimension three whereas $|\bm{v}|$ has dimension one, the overall normalization of these solutions is model dependent and tied to the ultraviolet completion.
 We therefore refrain from identifying these quantities with literal mass eigenvalues and instead view the resulting splitting as an indicative signal of supersymmetry breaking induced by LSV.
+Since $\gamma^0$ has eigenvalues $\pm 1$, each with degeneracy two, a determinant of the form